 Alan Gross, the US contractor freed after five years in jail in Cuba, was swapped for three Cubans imprisoned in the United States as spies, a senior US administration official said Wednesday.

 The three still in prison at the time of the swap were Gerardo Hernandez, Antonio Guerrero and Ramon Labanino.
+The two others – Fernando Gonzalez and Rene Gonzalez – returned to Cuba in February 2014 and April 2013 respectively.

 Pope Francis played a vital role in bringing Cuba and the United States to the negotiating table, making a “personal appeal” to the nations’ leaders, a US official said.